-Curriculum Vitae is available upon request
+* Curriculum Vitae & Complete Repertoire list available upon request

-Jung’s performances has been broadcasted live in many countries across the continent including WQXR of New York, BBC radio 3 of England, National Radio Station “Kol Hamusica” of Israel and Kultura Channel of Russia.
+Jung was a guest artist in various national and international music festivals including Bergen International Festival (Norway), Eilat International Festival (Israel), Hardanger International Music Festival (Norway), and Wimbledon International Chamber Music Festival (London).
+Her performances has been broadcasted live in many countries across the continent including WQXR of New York, BBC radio 3 of England, National Radio Station “Kol Hamusica” of Israel and Kultura Channel of Russia.
 As an orchestral musician she worked with many distinguished orchestras such as London Symphony Orchestra and English National Opera performing in venues including Alice Tully Hall (New York), Barbican Centre (London), and Carnegie Hall (New York).

 Jung studied extensively with leading musicians and institutes including Royal College of Music (Bachelor of Music), The Juilliard School (Master of Music) and Yale University (Artist Diploma).
 List of principal teachers include Edwin Barker (principal at the Boston Symphony Orchestra), Timothy Cobb (principal at the New York Philharmonic and former principal at the Metropolitan Opera), Rinat Ibragimov (former principal at the London Symphony Orchestra), Chang-Hyoung Lee (principal at the Korea Broadcasting Symphony Orchestra), Tom Martin (former principal at the London Symphony Orchestra), and Don Palma (Head of Strings at New England Conservatory, Boston).